 As a minimum, lightning safety experts strongly recommend that by the time the monitor observes 30 seconds or less between seeing the flash of lightning and hearing a clap of thunder, all individuals should have left the athletic site and reached a safer structure location.
 Thunder may be hard to hear during an event if the competition facility has a large crowd.
 The existence of a blue sky and absence of rainfall are not guarantees that lightning will not strike.
 Cellular or cordless phones are safer to use during a lightning storm as compared to landlines.

-Evacuation of practice and playing fields should begin immediately at the first sight of lightning, first sound of thunder, or when lightning has been detected within a 10 mile radius as indicated on the WeatherBug “Spark” app and/or the ATSWeather app.
+Evacuation of practice and playing fields should begin immediately at the first sight of lightning, first sound of thunder, or when lightning has been detected within a 10 mile radius as indicated by the WeatherSentry/DTN system.
 Participants and spectators should not attempt to wait out the lightning or wait for the lightning to get closer.
 An announcement will be made by the public address announcer for participants and spectators to go to their designated “safe structures” or personal vehicles immediately following the decision to suspend play.

 Following evacuation as a result of lightning, the continuation of activity should be approximately 30 minutes after the last flash of lightning or sound of thunder.
 This time period should allow for the storm’s trailing edge to be a minimum safe distance of 10 miles from the athletic venue and increasing.
-The 30 minute time period will re-start with each subsequent lightning strike witnessed or identified inside of the 10 mile radius on the WeatherBug app and/or the ATSWeather app.
+The 30 minute time period will re-start with each subsequent lightning strike witnessed or identified inside of the 10 mile radius on the WeatherSentry/DTN system.
+The WeatherSentry/DTN system will send a text alert once the area is clear of lightning.
+Teams may not resume activity until the “All Clear” notification has been received.
 Again, even though the skies may be clear there can still be dangerous lightning.
 Game administrators, home and visiting coaches, game officials, and athletic trainers will convene immediately following the evacuation of the respective site to monitor the weather forecast and discuss the plan for resumption or potential postponement of play as the weather evolves

 If severe weather moves into the area the athletic trainer, coaching staff and student-athletes need to know where the closest “safe structure” is located.
 A safe structure is defined as any building normally occupied or frequently used by people (i.e., a building with plumbing and /or electrical wiring that acts to electrically ground the structure).
 In the absence of a sturdy, frequently used building, (any vehicle with a hard metal roof neither a convertible nor a golf cart) with the windows shut provides a measure of safety.

-Dangerous locations are small covered shelters that are NOT safe from lightning.
-These include but are not limited to: Dugouts, rain shelters, golf shelters, and picnic shelters.
+Dangerous locations that are NOT safe from lightning would include small shelters such as: small rain shelters, dugouts, golf shelters, and picnic shelters.
 Even if these buildings are properly grounded for structural safety they are not properly grounded from the effects of lightning and side flashes that can injure people.